-The BACB has approved the following course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst (BCBA) examination.
+The BACB has verified the following course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst (BCBA) examination.
 Applicants will have to meet additional requirements to qualify.

 The required 18 credit hour curriculum for Central Michigan University's BACB Approved Course Sequence is listed below.
 These are additional courses to the requirements for the School Psychology or Experimental Psychology programs and require a grade of 'B' or better.